Weissbad Appenzell, Switzerland

 Time limit

 The race lasts 8 hours.
-So the team has 8 hours to collect as many points as possible.
+The team has 8 hours to collect as many points as possible.

-If the athlete is not in the homebase at the end of the race, the current turnpoint is considered not fulfilled and no points are scored for it.
-Also, if the athlete has completed the timestamp on the turnpoint, the points for the run will be dropped.
+If the participant is not in the home base at the end of the race, the current turnpoint is deemed not to have been completed and no points are awarded for it.
+Even if the participant has completed the time stamp at the turnpoint, the points for the running course are not awarded.

 Point deductions